mbridak/FieldDayLogger-Curses/README.md

 #### The Log
 If you've gotten this far I commend you.
 Let's hope this part actually works, 'cause if you spent 24 hours yelling into a mic, tapity tap taping a Morse key and clickity click clicking on an FT8 screen and all you get is 'sad trombone'...
 Well...

-The command '.L' will as far as I can tell generate a cabrillo log file which you should edit to add your name, email address, home address and possible club affiliation.
+The command '.L' will as far as I can tell generate a Cabrillo log file which you should edit to add your name, email address, home address and possible club affiliation.
 It will also generate a statistics file with a band/mode breakdown, which is something you'll have to hand enter on the ARRL submission page.

 I've used cr/lf line endings because that's what the log checker expects.
 So if you edit the file you might want to run the file through 'unix2dos' to make sure the checker does not choke.

-I've added an adif export of sorts.
+I've added an ADIF export of sorts.
 There's a logistical problem with data modes.
 Field Day does not care what the data mode is, it's just recorded as a generic data contact.
 So I didn't bother to capture that in the database.
 So since most of america and maybe canada will use FT8 because it's the new hotness, I just made the data contacts map over to FT8 in ADIF.
 Sorry.

-## TODO
-  * Enter a contact at a specific time.
-  * CW macros.

-Let me know if you think of something else.